bsdemon/daskal_ai/README.md

 Daskal AI

 ## Update backend
-Since there is only ":latest" tag available in docker hub, to trigger pod image update, change v1 to v2:
+Since there is only ":latest" tag available in docker hub, to trigger pod image update, change v1 to v2 in deployment.yaml:
 ``` xml
 template:
   metadata: